wp-plugins/related-youtube-videos/readme.txt

 1. The widget backend for customizing the video request.

 == Changelog ==

+= 1.2.0 =
+* New RANDOM option/parameter added.
+"Random" has to be a numeric value and determines the size of a pool, {MAX} number of random videos will be picked from.
+It could read like: Give me {MAX} random videos from a pool of {RANDOM}.
+Don't worry, I'm about to revise the documentation to make it understandable again^^

 = 1.1.3 =
 * Shortcode fix (return, don't echo...)